 While in the nation’s Capital you can take advantage of the many free Smithsonian Museums in the area.
 Many are found near Capitol Hill, which makes it the perfect area to do some museum hopping.
 History buffs won’t be let down at the National Museum of African American History and Culture.
 Science aficionados can explore the cosmos at the National Air and Space Museum and explore the natural world at the Natural History Museum.
-From dinosaurs to space shuttles you’re guaranteed to find something that is relevant to your area of study.
-The vast combination of history, culture, art and science is all brought to life at the Smithsonian Museums making them a great interactive experience for students and teachers.
+From dinosaurs to space shuttles, you’re guaranteed to find something that is relevant to your area of study.
+The vast combination of history, culture, art, and science is all brought to life at the Smithsonian Museums making them a great interactive experience for students and teachers.

-According to Pierre Charles l’Enfant, the now famous hill was “a pedestal waiting for a monument.”
-Since 1800 it has been home to the United States government.
-It holds the Capitol Building, the Supreme Court, the Library of Congress and much more.
+According to Pierre Charles L’Enfant, the now-famous hill was “a pedestal waiting for a monument.”
+Since 1800, it has been home to the United States government.
+It holds the Capitol Building, the Supreme Court, the Library of Congress, and much more.
 Students will walk in the footsteps of lawmakers and history makers while visiting the seat of government.
 Reading descriptions and definitions in a textbook is one thing, but visiting an actual place brings the classroom to life.

 This memorial is dedicated to Abraham Lincoln and his momentous accomplishments and advancements in human rights while president.
-The famous 19 foot statue is housed in a templesque building, in reference to ancient Greek temples, at the West end of the National Mall across from the Washington Monument.
-The walls include inscriptions of Lincoln’s Gettysburg Address and 2nd inaugural speech.
+The famous 19-foot statue is housed in a templesque building, in reference to ancient Greek temples, at the West end of the National Mall across from the Washington Monument.
+The walls include inscriptions of Lincoln’s Gettysburg Address and the 2nd inaugural speech.
 The site was also grounds for many historical speeches and demonstrations, including Martin Luther King Jr.’s “I Have a Dream.”
-This historical symbol evokes feelings and tensions from the past, and students of any discipline can find a personal meaning from the memorial.
+This historical symbol evokes feelings and tensions from the past, and students of any discipline can find personal meaning from the memorial.

 Across the Potomac River, to the west of the Lincoln Memorial, lies the Iwo Jima Memorial, also known as the U.S. Marine Corps War Memorial.
-It was inspired by the iconic photo of 6 marines hoisting up the American flag on the volcanic Mount Suribachi which signified the end of the U.S. pacific campaign in WWII.
+It was inspired by the iconic photo of 6 marines hoisting up the American flag on the volcanic Mount Suribachi which signified the end of the U.S. Pacific campaign in WWII.
 Since then the memorial has been a site to honor all U.S. Marines from the American Revolution to the Iraq War.
 When walking up to the front of the memorial you will see the phrase, “Uncommon Valor Was A Common Virtue,” something that all marines share.
-This site will put in perspective the severity of U.S. conflict, and act as a historical touchstone for students to understand, respect and remember the sacrifice that past generations had to make.
+This site will put in perspective the severity of U.S. conflict, and act as a historical touchstone for students to understand, respect, and remember the sacrifice that past generations had to make.

 Tailor Your Washington DC School Trips